weibocom/nginx-upsync-module/README.md

 }
 ```

-NOTE: recomending strong_dependency is configed off and the first time included file include all the servers.
+NOTE: recommending strong_dependency is configed off and the first time included file include all the servers.

 Description
 ======